 The influence of the Hundred Exercise on the Roll Over

 How do we get our legs flowing in the air?
 Where is the source of movement in the Roll Over?
 Let’s learn to understand the source of the Pilates Roll Over perceptively.
 With partner support, we move fluidly from the Hundred Exercise into the Roll Over.
-Let’s watch it right below in our 40-second video.
-Click now!
+Let’s watch now how we can flow from the Hundred to the Roll Over in our 40-second video!

 Exercise execution vs. perception